 -> Account Managers

-The account managers deal with the comprehensive business finance system.
-The finance involves payments to and from clients, investments, payrolls of the employees, etc. These managers monitor the system for the smooth functioning of the company.
+The account managers manage the comprehensive business finance system.
+Finance involves payments to and from clients, investments, employee payrolls, and other related activities.
+These managers monitor the system to ensure the smooth functioning of the company.

 -> Project Managers